 - Depending on what the pathologist is trying to view in the sample, they may use special stains.

-With all these steps that must be taken, it’s no wonder it takes so long to get a biopsy report back from the pathology lab.
+With all these steps that must be taken before a pathologist can even view the samples, it’s no wonder it takes so long to get a biopsy report back from the pathology lab.

 Good News: Negative, Not Involved, or Clean